sishome/epidemy/README.md

-PYSDES - PYthon simple discrete epidemic simulator Should be used for demonstrations / education purposes only.
+PYSDES - PYthon Simple Discrete Epidemic Simulator

+Should be used for demonstrations / education purposes only.
 Copyright (C) 2020 S. Shelyag